oxcened/opendialer/docs/ModularizationLearningJourney.md

 # Modularization learning journey

+This journey was borrowed from [Now in Android](https://github.com/android/nowinandroid).

 In this learning journey you will learn about modularization, and the modularization strategy used to create the modules in the OpenDialer app.